Enterprise-CMCS/managed-care-review/docs/designPatterns.md

     -   tests should test the different configurations possible
     -   we want to spend the most time testing the business logic of our app, so that's why mocks let us test our code without having to test and confirm that our dependency also is working as expected, its own tests should cover that.

-### An Example:
+### Another Example:

 As mentioned above (and the problem that spurred these docs to be written) some of our resolvers will need to be able to fetch information about the user that is making this request.
 We get that data very differently locally than we do in a deployed environment.
-Here is the evolution of my strategy for doing this?
+Here are some examples of practices as they evolved in this application.

 -   bad: Calling env.process.AUTH_MODE in your handler
     -   the first pass just checked the auth mode env var and then either talked to cognito or didn't, depending.